panditashushukl/ESamaaj/backend/Notes.md

 - Database is always in another continent so to communicate with DB takes time, always wrap the code in async - await.
 - Professionally always start iffe with semicolon.
 - The asyncHandler utility is a higher-order function that wraps async route handlers and catches any errors, so you don’t need to write try/catch in every single route.
+- When user, Subscribe a channel a new document got created.
+- When we need to find subscriber count we need to find how many document contains the channel name.
+- When we need to find subscribed count we need to find how many document contains the user(subscriber) name.

 ### Setting Project